allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 ## How to get and stay motivated

-After that long lecture on neurobiology, those who are still with me may be asking a question “are we there yet”?
+After that long lecture on neurobiology, those who are still with me may be asking the question “are we there yet”?
 Yes, we are!
 That knowledge is going to let us dive into different strategies of managing our dopamine levels, hence modulating our motivation.